oasis-tcs/openc2-oc2ls/oc2ls.md

 * **TARGET** (required): The object of the action.
 The ACTION is performed on the TARGET.
     * **TARGET-NAME** (required): The name of the object of the Action.
     * **TARGET-SPECIFIERS** (optional): The specifier further identifies the Target to some level of precision, such as a specific Target, a list of Targets, or a class of Targets.
-* **ARGUMENTS** (optional): Provide additional information on how the command is to be performed, such as date/time, periodicity, duration etc.
+* **ARGUMENTS** (optional): Provide additional information on how the command is to be performed, such as date/time, periodicity, duration, etc.
 * **ACTUATOR** (optional): The ACTUATOR executes the Command (the ACTION and TARGET).
 The ACTUATOR type will be defined within the context of an Actuator Profile.
-    * **ACTUATOR-NAME** (required): The name of the set of functions (e.g., "slpf") performed by the Actuator, and the name of the profile defining Commands applicable to those functions.
+    * **ACTUATOR-NAME** (required): The name of the set of functions (e.g., "slpf") performed by the Actuator, and the name of the corresponding profile defining Commands applicable to those functions.
     * **ACTUATOR-SPECIFIERS** (optional): The specifier identifies the Actuator to some level of precision, such as a specific Actuator, a list of Actuators, or a group of Actuators.

 The ACTION and TARGET components are required and are populated by one of the Actions in [Section 3.3.1.1](#3311-action) and the Targets in [Section 3.3.1.2](#3312-target).
 A particular Target may be further refined by one or more TARGET-SPECIFIERS.
 Procedures to extend the Targets are described in [Section 3.1.5](#315-imported-types).

 TARGET-SPECIFIERS provide additional precision to identify the Target (e.g., 10.1.2.3) and may include a method of identifying multiple Targets of the same type (e.g., 10.1.0.0/16).

 The ARGUMENTS component, if present, is populated by one or more 'command arguments' that determine how the Command is executed.
-ARGUMENTS influence the Command by providing information such as time, periodicity, duration, or other details on what is to be executed.
+ARGUMENTS influence the Command by providing information such as timing, periodicity, duration, or other details on what is to be executed.
 They can also be used to convey the need for acknowledgement or additional status information about the execution of a Command.
 The valid ARGUMENTS defined in this specification are in [Section 3.3.1.4](#3314-command-arguments).

 An ACTUATOR is an implementation of a cyber defense function that executes the Command.
-An Actuator Profile is a specification that identifies the subset of ACTIONS, TARGETS and other aspects of this language specification that are required or optional in the context of a particular ACTUATOR.
+An Actuator Profile is a specification that identifies the subset of ACTIONS, TARGETS and other aspects of this language specification that are meaningful, whether required or optional in the context of a particular ACTUATOR.
 An Actuator Profile may extend the language by defining additional ARGUMENTS, ACTUATOR-SPECIFIERS, and/or TARGETS that are meaningful and possibly unique to the Actuator.

 The ACTUATOR optionally identifies the entity or entities that are tasked to execute the Command.
 Specifiers for Actuators refine the Command so that a particular function, system, class of devices, or specific device can be identified.